brekiy/groundcontrol-redux/Map support guide.md

 2. Create objectives.
-You need to call the function GM:addObjectivePositionToGametype("gameTypeName", "mapName", entityPosition, "entityClass", {customFlagsWithinTable = "yeas my bro."})
+You need to call the function GM:AddObjectivePositionToGametype("gameTypeName", "mapName", entityPosition, "entityClass", {customFlagsWithinTable = "yeas my bro."})

 Read sh_gametypes.lua and the corresponding entities for examples.
 The custom flags are only needed if the entities require them.